·

 Notably, the Fund may hold securities of portfolio companies after the IPO.
 Owning some public companies in the portfolio will help increase liquidity.

-The ARK Venture Fund holds public stocks for liquidity purposes, and we can assume the Fundrise Innovation Fund may use the same strategy to provide more liquidity in the future.
+The ARK Venture Fund holds public stocks for liquidity purposes, and we can assume Fundrise managers may use the same strategy to provide more liquidity in the future.

-Read the Fundrise Innovation Fund Prospectus below.
+Read the Fundrise venture capital prospectus below.
 You can also find it here.
-Find all the latest documentation on the offering page.
+Find all the latest documentation on the offering page

-The Fundrise Innovation Fund intends to issue a 1099-DIV for each tax season.
+The Fundrise venture capital product issues a 1099-DIV for each tax season when applicable.
 1099-DIV are straightforward to report on your tax return and do not require professional intervention for most DIY filers.

-As the Fund matures, scenarios requiring more complex tax reporting are possible.
+As the product offerings mature, scenarios requiring more complex tax reporting are possible.
 But at this stage, the 1099-DIV is likely sufficient.

 Contact a tax professional with questions or concerns.

-All U.S.-based investors aged 18 and older can invest in the Fundrise Innovation Fund.
+All U.S.-based investors aged 18 and older can invest in Fundrise’s products.

 International investors cannot invest.

-The Fundrise Innovation Fund does not intend to pay dividends.
-The Fund is a growth investment unsuitable for creating passive income.
+Fundrise’s venture capital product does not intend to pay dividends.
+It is a growth investment unsuitable for creating passive income

 Risks